Chapter 1 – Bedtime

 Edward stood up with his son in his arms and laid him on the bed; covering him with a blanket decorated generously in a random assortment of dinosaurs.

 Edward looked around his son’s room.
-The floor was littered with toys.
-Super heroes, race cars and alien fighting robots lay scattered across the room.
+It was littered with toys.
+Super heroes, race cars and shape changing robots lay scattered across the room.
 He gathered up the toys with relative speed and dropped them into a half-empty toy box in the corner.
 Edward noticed a small round handle protruding from the pile of plastic action figures.
 He reached down, grabbed the handle and pulled a large wooden baseball bat from the box.

 “Al, what is my bat doing in your toy box?”